Ed Glaeser: Harvard's housing huckster

 Glaeser and Gyourko’s 2018 article claims to review “the basic economics of housing supply and the functioning of US housing markets to better understand the distribution of home prices, household wealth, and the spatial distribution of people across markets.”

 It does nothing of the sort.
-Below I explain why in detail.
+Below, I explain why in detail.

 I am confident that most people who understand housing markets think this paper is silly and wrong, but aren’t willing to say it.
 Maybe people think you need status to call out a well-published and cited Harvard professor.